tianshubao1/tianshubao1.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Dr. Tianshu Bao is a Postdoc Researcher at Vanderbilt University, Computer Science Department, and he got his PhD from the same place.
-His research interests include data science, machine learning, and AI safety, especially physics-informed machine learning, spatial-temporal data mining, uncertainty quantification, etc. He is an EB-1A visa holder.
+His research interests include physics-informed machine learning, spatial-temporal data mining, AI safety, explainability, and interpretability, etc. He is an EB-1A visa holder.

 Publications